Paul Scholes named Salford City interim head coach after Graham Alexander sacking

 Salford City co-owner Paul Scholes has been appointed interim head coach of the League Two club after manager Graham Alexander was sacked.

-Graham was informed of the club's decision to terminate his contract on Monday morning, with the club fifth in League Two after two wins in five matches this season.
+Alexander was informed of the club's decision to terminate his contract on Monday morning, with City fifth in League Two after two wins in five matches this season.

 Former Manchester United midfielder Scholes, who had a brief and unsuccessful spell in charge of Oldham in 2019 - the first managerial role of his career, will oversee first-team proceedings as the club search for a new manager.